ansible-middleware/jws/README.md

 Using RHN
 ---

-You'll need to install the role sabre1041.redhat-csp-download with ansible-galaxy in order to use this install method:

-    $ ansible-galaxy install sabre1041.redhat-csp-download

-Then use the install method RHN zipfiles:
+To use the install method RHN zipfiles, simply set the method :

     vars:
        ...
        tomcat_install_method: rhn_zipfiles

-Provided your RHN credentials (as argument or in file):
+And provide your RHN credentials (as argument or in file):

     rhn_username: alice@wonderland.org
     rhn_password: eatme

-THIS METHOD IS NOT IMPLEMENTED YET

 Running the play books
 ===